LifeScienceDataAnalytics/VirtualCohorts/README.md

 * 3_VirtualPatient.R: Simulation of virtual patients.
 Classifier to classify virtual and real patients using conservative and non-conservative methods
 * 4_onePatient.R: Sequential prediction of longitudinal variables in bayesian network
 * 5_Counterfactual.R: counterfactual scenario generated for virtual patients by changing the baseline score of PD subject to a normal
+* 6_hybridBNCreation.R:generation of hybrid bayesian network and comparison with the one generated using discrete data